Baramulla: Ancient and medieval

-The city of Baramulla was founded by Raja Bhimsina in 2306 B.C.
-A number of visitors have traveled to Baramulla, including Xuanzang from China and a British historian named Moorcraft.
-Additionally, Mughal emperors were fascinated by Baramulla.
-Gateway of the Kashmir Valley, Baramulla was a way station during their visits to the valley.
-In 1508 A.D., Emperor Akbar, who entered the valley via Pakhil, spent several days at Baramulla.
+According to some accounts the city of Baramulla was founded by Raja Bhimsina in 2306 B.C.
+A number of visitors have travelled to Baramulla, including Xuanzang from China and a British historian named Moorcraft.
+In 1508 A.D., Akbar, who entered the valley via Pakhil, spent several days at Baramulla.
 According to Tarikh-e-Hassan, the city was decorated during Akbar's stay.
-Emperor Jahangir stayed at Baramulla during his visit to Kashmir in 1620.
+Jahangir stayed at Baramulla during his visit to Kashmir in 1620.

 From the beginning, Baramulla has had religious importance.
 Hindu Teertha and Buddhist Vihars (monasteries) made the city sacred to both Hindus and Buddhists.
 During the 15th century, it became important to Muslims as well.
 Syed Janbaz Wali, who visited the valley with his companions in 1421, chose Baramulla as the center of his mission and was later buried there.
 His shrine attracts pilgrims from throughout the valley.

 In 1620, the sixth Sikh Guru, Shri Hargobind, visited the city.
 In Baramulla Hindus, Muslims, Buddhists, and Sikhs lived in harmony and contributed to its culture.

-Baramulla was the oldest and most-important town in northern Kashmir and Jammu (princely state) and "Gateway to the Kashmir Valley" (by the Rawalpindi-Murree-Muzaffarabad-Baramulla Road) until 27 October 1947.
+Baramulla was the oldest and most-important town in northern Kashmir and Jammu (princely state) and Kashmir Valley (by the Rawalpindi-Murree-Muzaffarabad-Baramulla Road) until 27 October 1947.
 It was ceded to India when the Maharajah signed the instrument of accession on 26 October 1947.
 The city is the headquarters of the Baramulla district.

-October 1947
+October 1947 atrocities during the First Kashmir War

-Pashtun tribesmen from the South Waziristan region of Pakistan attacked Kashmir to seize the state.
-They moved along the Rawalpindi-Murree-Muzaffarabad-Baramulla Road on 22 October 1947.
-They were assisted by Pakistani soldiers in civilian clothes.
-Muzaffarabad fell on 24 October 1947, and the soldiers captured Baramulla the following day.
-Satrina village in Baramulla, Ichama and Atna village in Budgam were chosen by Indian Sikhs to fight off the invaders.
-It was because of Sikhs, the invaders were not able to reach and capture Srinagar airport on time and their delay helped Indian army Patiala regiment to land and push the invaders back.
+Pashtun tribesmen from Pakistan (guided and aided by Pakistani army regulars in civilian clothes) launched a campaign to seize the state on 22 October 1947.
+They moved along the Rawalpindi-Murree-Muzaffarabad-Baramulla Road; Muzaffarabad fell on 24 October 1947, and Baramulla was captured the following day.
+Jammu and Kashmir State Forces of Maharaja Hari Singh led by Brig.
+Rajendra Singh fought back at Uri from 22–23 October but could not stop the advance.

-They also raped and killed Christian Missionary Nuns and nurses at St Joseph's Hospital on their way to Srinagar airport.
-According to Tariq Ali, the local cinema became a "rape center", with atrocities continuing for several days.
+In Baramulla, the advance slowed.
+Some tribesmen stopped to rape and kill Christian Missionary Nuns and nurses at St Joseph's Hospital in a looting spree.
+Thousands of Hindus and Sikhs were also killed and thousands of young women, girls and children were kidnapped and taken captive in the Mirpur and Rajouri areas of Jammu division.

-On the morning of 27 October, India airlifted troops from Delhi to the Srinagar airfield while the tribal forces were still at Baramulla, harassing and looting the people.
+On the morning of 27 October, India airlifted troops from Delhi to the Srinagar airfield while the tribal forces were still at Baramulla.
+The population of Baramulla town had been decimated from 14,000 to just 1,000 by killing of men and kidnapping of girls and women; and the prosperous and thriving town had been reduced to smouldering ruins in just five days.
+The Indian army took control of Baramulla on 9 November 1947.